felipe-alvarezv/telegram-discord-application/README.md

 https://core.telegram.org/api/obtaining_api_id

 <b>How does it work?</b><br>
 This application uses Telethon to fetch the messages being sent on the Telegram channels specified in the configuration file, afterwards sending them to the specified Discord channel webhook.
-The Telegram application settings and channels, along with the Discord channel webhooks can be configured in the files which will be created after the program's execution.<br><br>
+The Telegram application settings and channels, along with the Discord channel webhooks can be configured in the files which will be created after the program's execution.<br>

 <b>Note:</b> As of right now this application only supports text messages, soon I will work on media such as images and videos.